vbookshelf/How-to-Double-Click-to-Run-a-Desktop-Flask-App/README.md

 % cd Desktop
 % cd Example-Project-Folder

-2- Create a pyproject.toml file and place it inside Example-Project-Folder<br>
-Add your flask app's project dependencies to a file named pyproject.toml<br>
-This is a sample template that you can edit: xxxxxxxx
+2- Create a pyproject.toml file and place it inside Example-Project-Folder Add your flask app's project dependencies to a file named pyproject.toml This is a sample template that you can edit: xxxxxxxx

 The pyproject.toml file is the uv equivalent of the requirements.txt file.
 UV does not use requirements.txt

-3- Make sure the file is named pyproject.toml and not pyproject.toml.txt<br>
-Use the terminal to change the file name if needed.
+3- Make sure the file is named pyproject.toml and not pyproject.toml.txt Use the terminal to change the file name if needed.

 List all files